Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

                     }
                     event::WindowEvent::ScaleFactorChanged { new_inner_size, .. } => {
                         // Will get called whenever the screen scale factor (DPI) changes,
-                        // like when user move the Window from one less DPI monitor
+                        // like when the user move the Window from one less DPI monitor
                         // to other high scaled DPI Monitor. debug!("Scale Factor Change");
                     }